vansteph/2023-01-24-vuvumc/index.md

   {% endif %}
   workshop,
   you will need access to software as described below.
-  In addition, you will need an up-to-date web browser.
+  In addition, you will need an up-to-date web browser and datasets for the workshop.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors